 San Francisco is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 808,437 people and 242 associated neighborhoods, San Francisco is the fourth largest community in California.
-San Francisco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+San Francisco has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 San Francisco home prices are not only among the most expensive in California, but San Francisco real estate also consistently ranks among the most expensive in America.